-Oracle Corp.’s spotlight may be on Fusion Applications, but its Siebel line brought in a high-profile win earlier this week when Sony Ericsson, maker of mobile phones,
+Oracle Corp.’s spotlight may be on Fusion Applications, but its Siebel line brought in a high-profile win earlier this week when Sony Ericsson, maker of mobile phones, said it plans a global installation of the Oracle Siebel Enterprise Marketing Suite.

 “This implies that Sony believes there will be continued investment in the Siebel product line,’’ said Bill Band, a vice president and principal analyst at Forrester Research Inc. in Cambridge, Mass.